 Most all of the Tennessee Government parking lots, excluding Metro Nashville lots, offer free parking after normal business hours and on weekends.
-There are about eight to ten of these lots located in the Downtown Area and they all will have signs posted identifying them as such.
+There are about eight to 10 of these lots located in the downtown area, and they all will have signs posted identifying them as such.

 Tennessee Law states that if handicapped parking spots are available, all cities and counties in the state are obligated to provide free parking to handicapped persons displaying an official handicapped symbol on a vehicle.

 If you are a local resident and happen to own a clean technology vehicle, including hybrid vehicles that use both electric and gasoline engines for power, or non-hybrid vehicles that get very high gas mileage and have very low exhaust emissions you can get a Green Parking Permit which allows free parking at many of the meters in the downtown Nashville business areas.

 There are two types of tickets.
 One is issued by a private lot (which is simply a parking fee) and one by a metro official (the real deal, court appearance and all).
 Both can be paid by mail or in person.
 You can additionally dispute you Metro ticket in court.

 If you get towed, call the tow-in lot at 615-862-7800 and they will give your directions, cost, and details on how to retrieve your vehicle.
 Normally the impound lot is open 24 hours a day.